migeed-z/Lisp_interpreter/README.md

 - Num((int or complex or float))
 - Variable(String)

-A BSLlist is wrapper for the python list
+*A BSLlist is wrapper for the python list*

 Notes:

--- The parser will create an AST for P-expression whose original S-expression satisfies the context-free grammar of BSL.
+*The parser will create an AST for P-expression whose original S-expression satisfies the context-free grammar of BSL.*
    EX: A parser will not catch the following error: ['define', ['add', 'x', 'x', 'z'], ['+', 1, 3]]
        because the repetition of 'x' is not context free.
    EX: It will catch the following error: ['define', ['f', 'x', 1, 'y'], 42]